 The National Work Zone Safety Information Clearinghouse says there were 672 fatal crashes in work zones across the country in 2018, of which 203 (30%) involved trucks.
 Fatal truck accidents in construction zones caused 228 deaths in 2018 and an average of 236 each year from 2015-2017.

 In Indiana in 2018, there were 21 fatal construction zone accidents, which matches the previous three years’ average.
 Nine of them (43%) involved large trucks.
 Truck-involved accidents killed 10 people in 2018.

 The Clearinghouse estimates that there were 18,000 construction zone crashes involving large trucks in 2017 and 2,000 of them (11%) caused 4,000 injuries.

 Overall, the Clearinghouse says commercial motor vehicles, which includes buses and trucks, are involved in almost 40 percent of fatal work zone crashes on urban interstates and over 50 percent of fatal work zone crashes occurring on rural interstates.
 Large commercial vehicles are also more likely than other vehicles to be involved in fatal work zone crashes on other principal highways in rural areas.

 The National Work Zone Safety Information Clearinghouse is a project of the American Road & Transportation Builders Association (ARTBA) in cooperation with the U.S. Federal Highway Administration and Texas A&M Transportation Institute.

-Who’s Liable in a Truck Accident in a Construction Zone
+Who’s Liable in a Truck Crash in a Construction Zone

 Accident statistics and our experience investigating truck accidents tell us that in most cases a driver, usually the truck driver, is at fault for a commercial truck accident.